hunter-teacher-cert/currdev-work-DrydenArt/05_assignments.md

 # Assignment 02:  How can I use Xray Goggles to hack the news?
 **Description:**
 In this assignment, students will work in pairs to remix or hack a news website using Mozilla X-ray Goggles.
+Their news site should establish a theme and strive to trick the viewer at first glance.
+Conversations about ethics will arise and discussed throughout.
+Studnets will save or screenshot thier hacked site and upload to Google Classroom.

 **Objectives:**
--Students will develop their own "hacked" site -Students will consider how HTML controls websites -Students may consider how easily content can be edited and if this has any ethical implications
+- Students will develop their own "hacked" site
+- Students will consider how HTML controls websites
+- Students may consider how easily content can be edited and if this has any ethical implications

 # Student Facing Instructions
 **Warm Up Question:**<br>